cs31415/cs31415.github.io/writings/Northern California Diary.md

 Stopped and took photos at many viewpoints.
 There was a bird rock where seagulls and cormorants were nesting.
 The ocean swells were getting more and more violent.

-Wind swept cypress trees start popping up on either side of the road.
+Wind swept cypress trees now start popping up on either side of the road.
 These are Monterey cypress trees, native to the region.
 They are frozen in exotic dance poses.

-We finally reach the highlight of the drive
-The Lone Cypress: a solitary 250 year old Monterey cypress standing on a rocky outpost in the ocean, resolutely braving the frigid winds and ocean waves.
-A lone bulwark against the mighty Pacific Ocean battering away at the shoreline.
-This tree in a way symbolizes the spirit of rugged individualism that is the hallmark of this part of the country.
+We finally reach the highlight of the drive - The Lone Cypress, a solitary 250 year old Monterey cypress standing on a rocky outpost in the ocean, resolutely braving the frigid winds and ocean waves.
+A lone bulwark against the mighty Pacific Ocean battering away at the shoreline, this tree symbolizes the spirit of rugged individualism that is the hallmark of this part of the country.
 It is cold enough to not want to stand outside for more than a few minutes.
 An old woman remarks that it is as cold as Ohio.

 We decide to go back to the hotel and have lunch given the weather conditions.